James Augustus Farquhar: Career

 Farquhar's first time working on the sea was aboard the ship His Royal Highness Albert Edward Prince of Wales which sailed to Baltimore in 1863.
 Farquhar then made several voyages on various ships sailing around the world and calling at three continents by 1865.
 Shortly after he was promoted to the forecastle.
 When he was 25 years old, Farquhar started diving while working with a salvage crew on the ship Thistle.
 Farquhar then became the master of Thistle and after a particularly good haul he bought his first vessel a small schooner; James McKeen and started his own salvage company.
 Farquhar took a break in his salvaging business to captain Horton.
 In 1875 James took a vacation to his hometown where he met his wife Jesse.
 After his marriage he decided to become a trader to better support his new family and wrote his masters.
 He, and others, invested to build a ship called Cumberland.
 It ran aground on its first day but was saved with little damage.
 Farquhar took his wife and their first daughter to sail with him aboard Cumberland.
 Before 1878 Bertie and Jesse moved back to Halifax.
 Soon after James left Cumberland and went back to salvaging.
 He became the captain of Alhambra, a steam ship as he was eager to try this new technology.
 In 1884 he started a steam line for trading and passengers between Nova Scotia and Newfoundland and by 1889 he had another steamer.
 He soon after started trading with the Chicago Board of Trade under the name J.A.
 Farquhar & Co. and was quite successful.
 Farquhar also started dealing in seals, and their products, namely pelts using his ship Newfoundland.
 On July 9, 1898 Newfoundland was arrested by the Americans for allegedly running the Cuban blockade but was later cleared of the charges.
 Farquhar purchased a former British minesweeper named Stella Maris which he used for salvage and tug boat work.
 The tug played a heroic but tragic role in the Halifax Explosion in 1917.
 Stella Maris was badly damaged and the crew suffered heavy losses but the Farquhar family were ashore at the time and not hurt.
 From winter 1906 to spring 1907 Farquhar took a vacation in Europe, and he grew especially found of Monte Carlo; where he would return to many times before his death.
 In the same year he bought a yacht, Christine.
 Farquhar and his wife Jesse would sail around the world together for years to come.
 The couple loved traveling together, especially in the winter months, by plane, boat, and car.

 Death

-Farquhar died at the age of 87 on June 4, 1930; His cause of death is listed as arterial sclerosis.
-At the time of his death he was residing at 99 Inglis street in Halifax.
+Farquhar died at the age of 87 on June 4, 1930 in Halifax.
+His cause of death is listed as arterial sclerosis.